kanekoshoyu/exchange-collection/README.md

 Please contact [Sho Kaneko](https://github.com/kanekoshoyu) for details.

 ## recruitment
-#### OpenAPI / AsyncAPI author
+#### OpenAPI / AsyncAPI Author
-I am gathering API doc and it would be great if people can help me with it.
+I am gathering API doc with @pakTech786  would be great if more people can help with it.
-#### javascript AsyncAPI template developer
+#### TypeScript AsyncAPI Template Developer
 > [asyncapi-rust-ws-template](https://github.com/kanekoshoyu/asyncapi-rust-ws-template)

 I have set up a repo to develop AsyncAPI template for Rust WS in React.
-I am not a React expert, so I would love to have expert to accelarate development.
+I am not a TS expert, so I would love to have an expert to accelarate development.

 ## see also
 - [guilder](https://github.com/kanekoshoyu/guilder) - Unopinionated Cross-Exchange Crypto Trading Library